DanielMichalski/responsive-personal-website/README.md

 # Personal Website

-This is my personal website build with libraries like Bootstrap, Jquery or Particles Js.
+This is my personal website build with libraries like Bootstrap, Jquery, Particles Js etc. \
+The Website is available under: [www.danielmichalski.com](www.danielmichalski.com)

 ## Table of Contents
 * [Prerequisites](#prerequisites)